 Disclaimer: Your UCS Manager configuration is lost across reboots of the emulator appliance, please make sure you have backed up your UCS Manager configuration!

-Are you new to the Cisco UCS platform emulator?
+Are you new to the Cisco UCS emulator?
 Be sure to read through these articles to help you get started: